 SICB offers scholarships for a variety of purposes related to biological studies, including to those pursuing Ph.D. degrees in biological sciences, such as cellular biology, physiology or zoology.
 Some prizes require completion of an online application, while others are given to students who present research findings at the organization's annual meetings.
 Students should go to the SICB website for specific application requirements.

-The SICB also awards the Libbie H. Hyman Memorial Scholarship to first- and second-year graduate students or to exceptional undergraduates in the field of marine or terrestrial biology.
+One SICB offering is the Libbie H. Hyman Memorial Scholarship to first- and second-year graduate students or to exceptional undergraduates in the field of marine or terrestrial biology.
 The scholarship funds field research or academic studies for students enrolled in graduate biology courses.

 American Society for Microbiology Scholarships